getzlab/getzlab.github.io/README.md

 ## team

 Navigating to "Team" (on the top navigation bar) displays Getz Lab membership, both present and past.
-Members and alumni are listed under the following categories:
+Members and alumni are listed under the following subheadings:

 - Principal Investigator (Gaddy)
 - Operations and Administration